woman in a field

 Nervous System Support Supplements

-If you are still very sensitive, you may need to start with just one ingredient at a time.
+If you are still very sensitive, you may need to start with just 1 ingredient at a time.

 You can always try the combo products once you are further stabilized with your health and able to handle more.

-You read some product information about some of these supplements earlier, so I’ll just touch on these lightly.
+You read some product information about some of these supplements earlier, so we’ll just touch on these lightly.

 They are all either nervines or adaptogens or in some cases both.
 That means you’ll get the same benefits you read about earlier with nervines and adaptogens.